 #aff.
-For bathtimes, I bought an Angelcare Soft Touch Bath Support in Aqua instead of a baby bath as I felt that as well as taking up less room for storage it saved having to fill up and empty a baby bath.
+For bathtimes, I bought an Angelcare Soft Touch Bath Support in Aqua instead of a baby bath.
+I felt that as well as taking up less room for storage it saved having to fill up and empty a baby bath.
 You just need to fill up your bath until it reaches the water level indicator on the bath support and put your baby in.
 It also means that your hands are free to wash and play with your baby as they are well supported while in the water.

-Changing nappies is something that you will be doing a lot of in the early days, as many as 10-12 in the first few weeks!
+In the early days changing nappies is something that you will be doing a lot of.
+As many as 10-12 a day in the first few weeks!
 Doesn’t that sound fun?!
 Although changing tables aren’t an essential I found it a great help after having a caesarean section as I could just stand to change nappies/clothes rather than bend down on the floor to do it.
 Also wipeable changing mats are a must to clean any ‘leakages’ that will no doubt happen when the nappies are off.
-I found having two changing mats worked well, I had one for downstairs and the other for upstairs as this saved me going up and down the stairs each time he needed a nappy change.
+I found having two changing mats worked well, I had one for downstairs and the other for upstairs.
+This saved me going up and down the stairs each time he needed a nappy change.

-Nappies are a definite essential, whether you want to go down the cloth or disposable route is entirely up to you and what suits your needs the best.
+Nappies are definite essentials.
+Whether you want to go down the cloth or disposable route is entirely up to you and what suits your needs the best.
 Make sure you have enough for the early days as you will be going through so many.
 I found Water Wipes to be really very good (although they are quite pricey) and gentle on the skin too.
 You could always use cotton wool and water but when your eyes are only half open through lack of sleep you just want something that gets the job done and quick!!

-These are definitely newborn essentials as they have so many uses, the larger ones can be used to swaddle your baby, as a light blanket in the pram or even as a cover on public changing mats if you are out and about.
+These are definitely newborn essentials as they have so many uses.
+The larger ones can be used to swaddle your baby, as a light blanket in the pram or even as a cover on public changing mats if you are out and about.
 The smaller ones can be used as comforters, mopping up sick, burp cloths, mopping up pee that always happens mid nappy change and even as a bib.
 You can never have enough muslins!!

 I had heard really good things about Sleepyheads while I was pregnant and bought it regardless of whether or not he was going to be a good sleeper.
 I wasn’t taking any chances to find out about sleep deprivation the hard way!
-It is basically a pod that your baby sleeps in; you can use it in their cot (it fitted in our Snüzpod), for daytime sleeping in the room that you are in, for co-sleeping, you could even take it for sleepovers/holidays.
+It is basically a pod that your baby sleeps in.
+You can use it in their cot (it fitted in our Snüzpod), for daytime sleeping in the room that you are in, for co-sleeping, you could even take it for sleepovers/holidays.
 It does say 0-8 months but Noah was too big for it by the time he was 5 months old and has been sleeping fine (so far) without it since so we haven’t needed to buy the Sleepyhead Grande for him.